eventyrer1/CarGame/README.md

 Magnus Evenstuen for voicing all sounds in the game, and for using his face in the human model

 "Lowpoly Human Reff" (https://skfb.ly/ot8Cu) by fadhlisl is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
+Edited by me to include the Face
 3D model "Low-Poly Car" by wufudufu — downloaded from Free3D (https://free3d.com/3d-model/low-poly-car-40967.html), accessed 15.10.2025.
 "Prism Stone - Magical Energy Stone" (https://skfb.ly/6S6oL) by ENOMIC is licensed under CC Attribution-NonCommercial-ShareAlike (http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Edited by me to change the texture to black and blue